 Also shown is water vapour's partial pressure 0-40mbar which corresponds to 0-4% (purple curve, 4% of 1 bar = 40 mbar).
 This curve represents the water's 'eagerness' to evaporate.

 Surrounding the purple curve is drawn a light purple shape, meaning that the temperature of the ocean (purple) usually differs from that of the air.
-The right-hand side of this shape corresponds to a cold ocean under warm air, and obviously, the water is unable to fill the air's capacity for water, resulting in low relative humidity, dry air.
+The right-hand side of this purple shape corresponds to a cold ocean under warm air, and obviously, the water is unable to fill the air's capacity for water, resulting in low relative humidity, dry air.
 The left-hand side of the shape corresponds to cold air over warm water, which causes high relative humidity, damp air.

 Our extensive section about soils and their ecology, analyses the importance and consequences of evapotranspiration.
 The world map below shows where moisture is found in the air, as expected, mainly around the equator.

 Humidity of the air has been measured by weather balloons, which give accurate results.
 Their data shows that relative humidity has been decreasing in the upper troposphere, particularly at 0.3 bar at the uppermost boundary.
 But even at 0.7 bar (?km) it has decreased by 4% over 50 years.
 Why this happened or what it means, is not known, but since water vapour is thought to be the most potent greenhouse gas, a decrease may have contributed to cooling of the atmosphere.

 density at 4 ºC

 Specific weight/density of ice